 "I was told they can cure any illness on Earth through prayer, including HIV," she said.

 However, when asked by BBC London if it claimed its pastors can cure HIV, SCOAN responded: "We are not the healer.
 God is the healer.
 Never a sickness God cannot heal.
-Never a disease God cannot cure.
+Never a disease God cannot cure."I was told they can cure any illness on Earth through prayer, including HIV," she said.

 "We don't ask people to stop taking medication," the church added.
 "Doctors treat; God heals."